 TN Income Tax:

 The TN state income tax doesn't apply to individual wages and salaries.
 However, most incomes from bonds, stocks, and receivable notes are taxed at a 6% flat rate.
-An tax exemption applies for taxpayers older than 65 who either have income less than $16,200 (single filers) or $27,000 (joint filers).
+The first $1,250 in taxable income from a single filer is exempt and the first $2,500 of taxable income from a joint filer is exempt.
+Also, a tax exemption applies for taxpayers older than 65 who either have income less than $33,000 (single filers) or $59,000 (joint filers).

 TN Sales Tax:

 Tennessee has a general 7% sales and use tax rate.
 Food is taxed at 5.0%, but dietary supplements, prepared food, and candy are taxed at the general sales tax rate.

 Sales tax is also collected at the local level.
 Rates vary from 1.5% to 2.75%.